Answers To Commonly Asked Questions About Divorce In New Jersey

-How long must I or my spouse have lived in New Jersey prior to filing for divorce in a New Jersey court?
+How long do I have to live in New Jersey before I can file for divorce in a New Jersey court?

 What are the grounds for divorce in New Jersey?

-New Jersey law allows two grounds for “no-fault” divorces:
+New Jersey is not a pure “no-fault” divorce state, but it does allow two grounds for “no-fault” divorces:

-- The two parties have lived separate and apart without cohabitation for 18 consecutive months
+- The two parties have lived separately and apart without cohabitation for 18 consecutive months.

-- Irreconcilable differences that have caused the breakdown of the marriage for a period of six months with no reasonable prospect of reconciliation
+- Irreconcilable differences have caused the breakdown of the marriage for a period of six months with no reasonable prospect of reconciliation.

 The “fault” grounds upon which a divorce may be obtained are as follows: